A lot of people despise Delhi.

-There’s nowhere on earth quite like Old Delhi, and I couldn’t get enough of it.
+There’s nowhere on earth quite like Old Delhi.

 Start your day, though, by heading to the Red Fort when it opens.
 Without the crowds of tourists, it’ll bring about a peaceful start to a day that’s likely to be anything but.